yarolegovich/MaterialPreferences/README.md

 1. [Types of preferences] (#types-of-preferences)
 2. [UserInputModule] (#userinputmodule)
   Allows you to show any dialogs (or event not dialogs) you want, when some preferencesare clicked.
 3. [StorageModule] (#storagemodule)
   Allows you to save/retrieve values to/from any data source.
+4. [LovelyInput] (#lovelyinput)
+  Implementation of UserInputModule based on [LovelyDialog] (https://github.com/yarolegovich/LovelyDialog) library.

 ### Types of preferences
 There are 2 ViewGroup classes:
 * [MaterialPreferenceScreen] (#materialpreferencescreen)